hturnbull93/portfolio/README.md

 Also at this point added url and twitterThumbnail to the siteMetadata, and uploaded the twitter thumbnail image.

+Wrote a test that the twitter:image can be overwritten by passing a twitterThumbnail prop.
+Red.

+- Assign seo twitterThumbnail using a ternary operator if the twitterThumbnail is passed to use that, unless use the siteMetadata twitterThumbnail.

+Green.

 ### To Do

 - Use React Helmet to add metadata to the head.